 - Stay hydrated with plenty of water and herbal tea.

 - Water Softeners – If you live in a hard water area look into water softeners.
 Does your skin improve when you stay in an area with soft water?
 It can be an expensive investment but if your skin heals it could be worth the cost.
+I got one last year and it’s really helped my skin to be more resilient, less dry and softer.
+Read 20 Reasons to get a Water Softener.

 - Stop nagging – Explain to friends and family how hard it is to stop scratching and ask them to STOP nagging you all the time.
 Tell them it only makes it worse and makes you feel guilty.
 Instead perhaps they could make you a nice cup of tea, help you relax, put your feet up, give you a deep muscle shoulder massage… anything to take your mind off scratching that is not nagging and constantly saying STOP Scratching!